AlaminMahamud/Power-Button-Project-C-Sharp/README.md

-# Power-Button-Project-C-Sharp
+# Power Button

-a project where power button options are implemented.
-Shutdown, Restart, Sleep, Hibernate, Logoff Lock, everything.
-And totally Reusable
+A project where power button options are implemented.
+Shutdown, Restart, Sleep, Hibernate, Logoff & Lock.

-This is a Console application

-## Project Structure

-- PowerButtonOptions
-  -- ShutDown
-  -- Restart
-  -- LogOff
-  -- Lock
-  -- Hibernate
-  -- Sleep
+# Application Type and Stack

+A CLI App written in C#.

 ## Features